 We offer a variety of enrichment including the Film Club and extra-curricular activities over the course of the year – recent trips have included excursions to Manchester, visits to London, Paris and Los Angeles to explore institutions such as the Harry Potter experience, Universal Studios and the Hollywood Dream.
 Our staff will help and encourage you to obtain work experience within the local media industry, we have links with: Bolton FM; Media City; Chief Productions; Bolton News; BBC.

 To support your studies, you will be required to purchase relevant materials as outlined below: Essential Kit: SD card 16GB minimum: SD card reader for coursework production.
 There is the opportunity to complete a one week work placement in the summer term.

 Links with other subjects:

 Film Studies can be taken with almost any combination of other subjects, including: English Language, English Literature, Psychology, Sociology, Business Studies, Film Studies, and Media Studies.
 Most Film students’ progress to Higher Education and the professions.

 Future Career Opportunities

 The diverse range of skills developed on the course equips you for a wide range of careers.
-Former students have progressed into journalism, marketing, advertising, law, business management, teaching, social work, physiotherapy and the police force.
+Former students have progressed into journalism, marketing, advertising, law, business management, teaching, BBC, and ITV.

 Outstanding results year on year for film studies and this is because we aim to bring a variety of teaching methods for you to get the most out of your programme of study.
-The teachers are examiners on the film examinations and therefore have a fantastic insight into how to achieve successful outcomes.
+The teachers are examiners and therefore have a fantastic insight into how to achieve successful outcomes.